alexdoronin/gktest/README.md

-# Drupal Couch DB module
+# CDB.
+Couch DB module for the Drupal

-Dillinger is a cloud-enabled, mobile-ready, offline-storage, AngularJS powered HTML5 Markdown editor.

-  - Type some Markdown on the left
-  - See HTML in the right
-  - Magic

-Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.
-As [John Gruber] writes on the [Markdown site][df1]
+This is only a wrapper for Drupal for PHP-on-Couch library

 > Apache CouchDB™ is a database
 > that uses JSON for documents,